 For the salad

-- 1 medium cucumber cut into small cubes
+- 1 medium cucumber , cut into small pieces

-- ½ medium sweet white or red onion , or one small onion - finely chopped
+- ½ medium sweet white or red onion , or one small regular onion - finely chopped

 - 1 cup finely chopped flat leaf parsley , a few big handfuls prior to chopping